Covering Cancer?

 Cover headline: “Smoking Scare?
 What’s Happened to It?…One year after the big smoking scare–People are smoking about as much as they did before.
 Sales of cigarettes after a sudden drop a year ago, have climbed back.”

-This four-page article describes the lack of impact on U.S. cigarette consumption one year after the publication of the Surgeon General’s report on smoking and health.
+This article describes the lack of impact on U.S. cigarette consumption one year after the publication of the Surgeon General’s report on smoking and health.
 The hope was that educational campaigns being developed by national health organizations and aimed at teenagers would be more successful in discouraging smoking.

 “[A]ll signs indicate that cigarette smoking is still just as widespread among Americans as it ever was…